CityU-ES/starter-hugo-research-grou/content/en/authors/鬼怪/_index.md

 ---
 # Display name
-title: 鬼怪
+title: Kay Giesecke

 # Username (this should match the folder name)
 authors:
-- 鬼怪
+- Kay

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Professor of Management Science & Engineering

 # Organizations/Affiliations
 organizations: